Super Trak Pak Automatic

 style and new low budget Musclecar called the Road Runner

-The GTX continued thru 1971 in the Plymouth line
+The GTX continued through 1971 in the Plymouth line -up,

-up, offering its exclusive 440ci. mill to all that wanted
+offering it's exclusive 440ci. mill to all that wanted

 luxury and big performance.
 In 1971, the GTX and